MikeHopley/ftl-ships-strategy/index.md

 With a Lanius and clone bay, venting below 50% oxygen is reasonably safe.
 Consider doing this in the early game, to increase the chance that enemies target O2 instead of something that matters.

+Sector 1 distress beacons are well worth visiting&thinsp;&mdash;&thinsp;maybe even better than a guaranteed fight, considering how useful extra crew are to this ship.
+You have a clone bay, plus blue options from the Engi (good) and teleporter (good for this ship).

 ### Balance Mod

 Both bombs charge faster, so advanced tactics like perma-locking weapons are more often viable.
 With crew manning weapons, the Lockdown Bomb can keep a room locked down permanently.
 Following a Lockdown Bomb with a Stun Bomb is still usually better; nevertheless, it’s a consideration if you are choosing which bomb to keep.